No account?

 Charge Breakdown by Year and

 Violent offense (red outline) Each color is an offense category — hover a bubble for its name.
 Bubble size ∝ case volume.
-Reoffense rates per year-cell can be noisy.
+Prototype: reoffense rates per year-cell can be noisy.

 Note on reoffense undercounting: Rates shown here only capture reoffenses recorded within the same jurisdiction.
 Individuals with more recent first offenses have had less time to accumulate reoffenses, so rates for recent years are systematically lower.
 All figures should be interpreted as lower bounds on true reoffense rates.